bury7/Hospital_Database_CS50_SQL/README.md

 ## Course URL

-To learn about CS50 SQL course, go to the official course website on the edX platform: [CS50's Introduction to SQL](https://www.edx.org/professional-certificate/cs50s-introduction-to-sql).
+To learn about CS50 SQL course, go to the official course website on the edX platform: [CS50's Introduction to Databases with SQL](https://www.edx.org/learn/sql/harvard-university-cs50-s-introduction-to-databases-with-sql).

 ## Permission